 ** New officials taking a clinic at the Hockey Office MUST register for a ‘*Official - New Youth Referee Clinics’ clinic, regardless of level or age.

 Officials must supply their own jersey, black pants, a CSA certified helmet and visor, as well as a whistle.
+Elbow and knee pads are also recommended for all officials.
+All new officials under the age of 18 will be provided with one green armband to wear on the left arm (above the elbow).
+This armband is mandatory e quipment and most be worn for all games.
 The cost of new equipment can be significant, and this should be taken into consideration before deciding to officiate hockey.

 Many former officials sell equipment through internet classified listings, second-hand sports stores and the local referee associations.
 Some districts have an equipment lending/rental program in place so make sure you talk to your RIC before you go out and buy anything.
 The RIC can also provide you with tips about the best brand names and stores.